Drums and Moccasins – Taos Landscape Art

 I learned this watercolor landscape technique in this new and fantastic art while doing a watercolor workshop with Skip Lawrence 20 years ago.
 As an artist, Skip is passionate about teaching art.
 He loves making it, sharing it, talking about it, looking at it, and explaining it.
 Skip has been at it since he was twelve.
 I started when I was 59.
 There was never doubt in Skip’s mind that he would spend his life in art.
 He says he is very fortunate to be able to say that.

 Drums and Moccasins in Taos, New Mexico

 I painted this contemporary Taos landscape while I was still living in N.J.
 My wife and I traveled the southwest landscape looking for canvas prints of landscape paintings for inspiration.
 At the time, I wanted to create large wall art.
 Drums and Moccasins are close to the famed “Taos Pueblo,” nestling at the base of the highest mountains of New Mexico.
 Located in a valley of a tributary of the Rio Grande at an elevation of approximately 7,600 feet.

 Discover Sedona Landscape Paintings

-While I love painting with watercolors, my current love uses acrylics, heavy body, and liquid acrylics as a Sedona artist.
-Creating vivid contemporary Sedona landscape paintings and any form of Sedona art is my current direction.
+While I love painting with watercolors, my current love uses regular and fluorescent acrylics to achieve a glowing 3-D effect.
+Creating vivid, mystical landscape paintings is my current direction.